Skip to content

 Step 1.
 Submit a time-off request

-• The calendar will often prevent selecting past dates (unless you’re submitting a retrospective regularization) or conflicting dates that overlap an approved leave.
+• The calendar will often prevent selecting past dates (unless you're submitting a retrospective regularization) or conflicting dates that overlap with an approved leave.

 • Watch for public holidays and blackout periods (some teams restrict leave around critical release dates).

-• All day = full working day(s).
+• All day: Full working day(s).

-• Morning / Afternoon = partial day options.
-These map to predefined time slots (for example, morning might be 9:00–13:00; afternoon 13:00–18:00) — exact hours depend on your company settings.
+• Morning / Afternoon: Partial day options that correspond to predefined time slots (e.g., morning might be 9:00 AM–1:00 PM, and afternoon might be 1:00 PM–6:00 PM).
+Exact hours depend on your company settings.

-Example note:
+• Example note:

-“Medical appointment in the morning (will be offline 10:00–12:00).
-Ramesh will handle urgent tickets; reachable at +91-98xxxxxxx if needed.”
+"Medical appointment in the morning (offline from 10:00 AM to 12:00 PM).
+James will handle urgent tickets, and I’ll be reachable at +44-78xxxxxxx if needed."

-• Name attachments clearly (e.g., Medical_Certificate_Aug2025.pdf).
+• Name attachments clearly (e.g., Medical_Certificate_10Aug2025.pdf).

 Step 2.
 Track and manage your requests

-2. View the status of each request (e.g., Pending, Approved, Declined)
+2. View the status of each request (e.g., Pending, Approved, Declined).

-4. Use the calendar view to see your time-off history and upcoming approved leave
+4. Use the calendar view to see your time-off history and upcoming approved leave.

 Best practices / checklist before you submit